EnebeliEmmanuel/survey/readme.md

 i made use of media queries for the responsiveness.

-link to this project done by me can be accessed at: https://github.com/EnebeliEmmanuel/web2bridge-survey-form.git
+link to this project done by me can be accessed at: https://github.com/EnebeliEmmanuel/survey.git

+link to the live project: https://EnebeliEmmanuel.github.io/survey